chauwei150/infoimage/ansible/README.md

 type=server

-### ansible all -m ping
-[WARNING]: Platform linux on host ip-10-10-10-10 is using the discovered Python interpreter at /usr/bin/python3.12, but future installation of another Python interpreter could change the meaning of that path.
-See https://docs.ansible.com/ansible-core/2.18/reference_appendices/interpreter_discovery.html for more information.

-ip-10-10-10-10 | SUCCESS => {
-    "ansible_facts": {
-        "discovered_interpreter_python": "/usr/bin/python3.12"
-    },
-    "changed": false,
-    "ping": "pong"
-}

-[WARNING]: Platform linux on host ip-10-10-10-9 is using the discovered Python interpreter at /usr/bin/python3.12, but future installation of another Python interpreter could change the meaning of that path.
-See https://docs.ansible.com/ansible-core/2.18/reference_appendices/interpreter_discovery.html for more information.

-ip-10-10-10-9 | SUCCESS => {
-    "ansible_facts": {
-        "discovered_interpreter_python": "/usr/bin/python3.12"
-    },
-    "changed": false,
-    "ping": "pong"
-}

-ansible nfs_client -m ping
-[WARNING]: Platform linux on host ip-10-10-10-9 is using the discovered Python interpreter at /usr/bin/python3.12, but future installation of another Python interpreter could change the meaning of that path.
-See https://docs.ansible.com/ansible-core/2.18/reference_appendices/interpreter_discovery.html for more information.

-ip-10-10-10-9 | SUCCESS => {

-    "ansible_facts": {

         "discovered_interpreter_python": "/usr/bin/python3.12"
     },
     "changed": false,
     "ping": "pong"
 }

 ### 1. Install Datadog agent
 to follow Datadog web site install datadog agent